Have you ever felt like the protagonist of an elaborate theatrical production that encompasses your whole life?

 Except you won’t leave the stage.
 The curtain will fall, the lights will go out, and you will lay yourself down upon the floor.
 Those four walls will close in around you, until the space you have left is no more than the inside of a coffin, and then…darkness.
 Time continues to pass, you are aware of it elapsing, but nothing else happens.
 Your senses are nullified.
 Without eyes, there is nothing to see; without ears, there is nothing to hear.
 You have no nervous system with which to feel pleasure or pain, and no musculoskeletal system to enable movement.
 You can’t even scream for lack of a voice.
 There is nothing you can do to change this indefinite state of isolation and nothing enters your space to save you from it.
 Just unending self-aware oblivion, trapped in a location with no sense of place, and you are never coming back.

-That last paragraph was, perhaps, my own dark fantasy, and not something as ubiquitous to the human condition as the simple fear of death.
-It is hard enough that we all confront the appearance of self-annihilation, a mentally taxing conundrum on its own that needs no complication.
+That last paragraph was, perhaps, my own dark fantasy, transcribed from the script of my own story, and not something as ubiquitous to the human condition as the simple fear of death.
+It is hard enough that we all confront the appearance of existential annihilation, a mentally taxing conundrum on its own that needs no complication.

-Continuity of consciousness is a verifiable fact.
-Other people whose mental space has overlapped with mine will continue to live and have self-aware experiences after I have died.
-Though my performance ends, in other words, the show goes on— perhaps on other stages in other theaters, but I can know for certain that conscious life itself does not end when mine does.
+Continuity of consciousness at its most basic level is a verifiable fact.
+Other people who have shared this stage, whose mental space has overlapped with mine, will continue to live and have self-aware experiences after I have died.
+Though my performance ends, in other words, the show goes on — perhaps on other stages in other theaters, but I can know for certain that conscious life itself does not end when mine does.

 But what to make of the self-aware aspect of our consciousness?
 Whither goes that “I am” feeling that identifies itself as one character, concurrent with the sensations of one mortal body, and always at the center of one stage, thinking unique thoughts and telling the story of a single life in a way that no one else could?